github4daniel/excel-report-framework/README.md

 </br>

 The client-side application comprises three classes.
-The first is [DRSDocuments.java](client/src/main/java/com/eagle/tech/model/DRSDocuments.java), which is an annotated class representing a specific Excel report that needs to be generated.
+The first is model class [DRSDocuments.java](client/src/main/java/com/eagle/tech/model/DRSDocuments.java), representing a specific Excel report that needs to be generated.
+The model class is an annotated with styles.
 The second class, [DRSDocumentsExporter.java](client/src/main/java/com/eagle/tech/export/DRSDocumentsExporter.java), serves as the entry point to specify the type of Excel report and its file name.
 Finally, [DRSDocumentService.java](client/src/main/java/com/eagle/tech/service/DRSDocumentService.java) simulates loading data in the service tier.

 ### 3. Build